Sachin-Shankel/POC_projects/README.md

 # POC_projects
-This is a list of POC projects with respect to data science, machine learning and deep learning
+This is a list of POC projects related to data science, machine learning and deep learning